Western Europe 410-962 - The Winter King

 - Custom buildings, appropriate for post-roman Britain.
 Several of them are culture-based or terrain-based.
 Many unique historical buildings (the baths of Aquae Sulis, the tidal bay of Mont Saint Michel, etc.).
 All buildings have a larger array of effects compared to vanilla.
 Barracks, stables and military buildings, for example, will reduce your tax income, increase risk of disease, and so on.
 There are custom building "sets" for specific purposes: justice buildings to reduce revolt risk, health buildings to prevent diseases, smiths and forges to improve your units effectiveness, etc.

 - Culture-based de jure titles and kingdoms.
-In 479 AD most of Britain is divided among British, Romano-British and Cumbrian kingdoms.
-However, with the Anglo-Saxon invasions new de jure (non titular) kingdoms and jarldoms will slowly emerge: Mercia, Northumbria, Lindsey, Bernicia, Deira, and so on.
-Each title has different requirements and some of them may never appear, but in the long run at least some of these new Anglo-Saxon realms will pop up and grow, aggregate, etc.
+In 479 AD most of Britain is divided among the various Brythonic kingdoms.
+However, with the Anglo-Saxon invasions new de jure (non titular) kingdoms and eorldoms will slowly emerge: Mercia, Northumbria, Lindsey, Bernicia, Deira, and so on.
+Each title has different requirements and some of them may never appear, but in the long run at least some of these new Anglo-Saxon realms will pop up and grow, aggregate, etc. The Franks will similarly replace the de jure setup of Gaul with their own, and a resurgent Roman Empire can also restore the old Imperial administrative setup.

 - New military unit types (there were no knights or pikemen in 5th century) and combat tactics.